batteryshark/rivet_graphs/README.md

 * config_loader: Given a path to a file in 'dotenv' format, read variables and set them as globals.

+* mkdir: Uses shell execution to make a directory path (with -p) and handle if it already exists.
+(UNSAFE - Requires 'Node' runner)

 * macos_popup: Uses shell execution to create a MacOS notification popup (UNSAFE - Requires 'Node' runner)

 * path_exists: Uses shell execution to test if a given filesystem path exists (UNSAFE - Requires 'Node' runner)

 * run_python_code: Executes input python script and prints "result" variable, returns output.
 (UNSAFE - Requires 'Node' runner and Python plugin)

+* write_file_content: Given a full file path, uses shell execution to write the file to disk.
+(UNSAFE - Requires 'Node' runner)